ibanFR/semantic-versioning-kata/README.md

 Update the code to implement the new requirement and release a new version of the Lift Button.

 ### Commit message footer
-Use the commit footer to include information about breaking changes.For example:
+Use the commit footer to include information about breaking changes.
+For example:
 ```
 BREAKING CHANGE: <breaking change summary>
 <BLANK LINE>